|

 that the severity of lifetime degradation is greater when both Fe and Ga are present than

 when either one exists alone in the Si crystal.
-The figure shows deep-level
+The center figure shows deep-level

 transient spectroscopy on one of these samples (done in collaboration with Georgia